e-picas/bash-library/dev/DEV-NOTES.md

 -   use required and optional options'arguments

-If the `getopt` command is available and is the "new" version, the best seems to let it re-arrange options as it works quite fine in most of cases
+If the `getopt` command is available and is the "new" version, the best seems to let it re-arrange options as it works quite fine in most of cases:

     getopt --test > /dev/null
     if [ -n $? ] && [ $? -ne 4 ]; then